U.N. report seen worsening fear over Iran nuclear plans

 IAEA Director-General Yukiya Amano said last month he would soon set out in greater detail the reasons for his growing concern that Iran may be working to develop nuclear weapons.

-Western diplomats believe he will publish significant amounts of information on this in his next quarterly report on Iran's nuclear programme, due in early November.
+Western diplomats believe he will publish significant amounts of information on this in his next quarterly report on Iran's nuclear program, due in early November.

 They say it is likely to include intelligence about work which can have both military and civilian uses, and work which would make little sense for activities not related to weapons development.
 It may also give names, locations and dates.